FP&A Software Comparison

-Therefore, product ease of use takes its place as the most important criteria for CFOs when selecting a new CPM solution
+Therefore, product ease of use takes its place as the most important criterion for CFOs when selecting a new CPM solution.

-DataRails wins by a long shot as this attribute truly sets them apart.
-End-users have been working for years with the same old spreadsheet templates, and DataRails allows them to continue working without any change.
-Essentially, with this solution most of the organization won’t even feel that there’s a new system in place.
+Datarails wins by a long shot as this attribute truly sets them apart.
+End-users have been working for years with the same old spreadsheet templates, and Datarails allows them to continue working without any change.
+Essentially, with this solution, most organizations won’t even feel that there’s a new system in place.

-All other solutions require the non-finance endusers to learn how to work with new web-based user interfaces.
+All other FP&A solutions require the non-finance end-users to learn how to work with new web-based user interfaces.
 This is usually a daunting, exhausting, and challenging endeavor.
 Or, they require working on a new Excel template while using a cumbersome Excel add-in.
-Either way, from the solutions we looked into, DataRails aside all other solutions require some degree of adaptation.
+Either way, from the solutions we looked into, Datarails aside all other solutions require some degree of adaptation.

-Given that spreadsheets are the most flexible software that exist, DataRails’ technology wins this title.
-DataRails’ front-end is your native spreadsheet, as the solution can connect and understand any spreadsheet regardless of complexity.
-As such, DataRails users enjoy endless flexibility exactly as they do with their typical use of Excel.
+Given that spreadsheets are the most flexible software that exists, Datarails’ technology wins this title.
+Datarails’ front-end is your native spreadsheet, as the solution can connect and understand any spreadsheet regardless of complexity.
+As such, Datarails users enjoy endless flexibility exactly as they do with their typical use of Excel.

-The 3 runner-ups offer the standard inside-thebox architecture, requiring customers to adapt to the vendor model.
+Adaptive Insights, Prophix, and Jedox are the 3 runner-ups that offer the standard inside-the-box architecture, requiring customers to adapt to the vendor model.
 Their models are quite flexible but require expensive professional service costs and can take weeks to implement.

 When done right, FP&A analytics involve deep-diving into data to examine critical issues, advanced collaborative models, and the investigation of various scenarios.
 These capabilities must be made available to any end-user.
 Analytics and decision support features can help teams observe key drivers of performance and identify how best to address or change operations in order to enhance performance.